sawamotokai/secure-password-vault/README.md

 ### TODOs
 - Root password encryption with sha-512
-- Passwords encryption with RSA keys
+- Passwords encryption with RSA keys (node-rsa)
 - Deploy to a online server (really necessary?)
 - Require pw twice when they first create it
 - Hide root pw when typed
+-